20 of the Best Beaches to Visit in the United States This Summer

 Photo by Nils Huenerfuerst on Unsplash

 Famous for its towering Haystack Rock and sweeping views of the Pacific Ocean, Cannon Beach in Oregon offers a scenic and tranquil retreat.
 It’s a great spot for walking, photography, and enjoying the stunning coastal landscape.
+It’s dramatic and moody in the best way, and is known for Haystack Rock and misty magic.
+Pack a sweater, bring your camera, and get ready to feel inspired.

 11. Honolulu, Hawaii (Waikiki Beach)